MIDS-scaling-up/v3/week06/lab/README.md

 Try to use the `nv3dsink`.
 A simple approach would be running something similar to `gst-launch-1.0 videotestsrc ! nv3dsink`.

-Does it work...well, no, it doesn't.
-You should get an error that says `could not link videotestsrc0 to nv3dsink0`.
+Does it work...well, it works with JetPack 4.5.X, but doesn't with earlier releases.
+You would get an error that says `could not link videotestsrc0 to nv3dsink0`.

 Recall that an element will have pads and that pads have `capabilities` or `caps`.
 Caps describe what the pad is able to do/hanlde.